The Signature of Christ

 MCLX = 1000 + 100 + 50 + 10 = 1160

 Latin is not the only language in which letter-numerals were used for counting; this was also the case for Greek and Hebrew.
 According to a scheme first used in biblical times, the first nine letters of the Hebrew alphabet were assigned the values 1 to 9, the next nine letters took the values 10, 20, 30 . . .
 90 and the last four took the values 100, 200, 300, 400.
 This was derived from an earlier Greek system, which was almost identical.
-In written Hebrew and Greek, therefore, any number could be represented as a string of letter-numerals, the number being the sum (because both of these systems were purely additive) of their individual numerical values.
+In written Hebrew and Greek, therefore, any number could be represented as the sum of a string of letter-numerals.

-Now words are also strings of letters, which means that they also can be assigned a numerical value.
-For instance, the Hebrew word transliterated as ‘Yahweh’, which means ‘the Lord’, has a value of 26, calculated as shown:
+Now words are also strings of letters, which means that words and phrases also can be assigned a numerical value.
+For instance, the Hebrew word transliterated as 'YHVH' (or 'Yahweh'), which means ‘The LORD’, has a value of 26, calculated as shown:

-The study of correlations between the meanings carried by words and their numerical values, calculated under this and other established systems of alphabetic numeration, is known as gematria.
+The study of correlations between the meanings carried by words, their numerical values and the inherent mathematical properties of these numbers is known as gematria.

 Here is an example of how English words and phrases are numerated under the standard and ordinal value systems (identified by their initial letters in parenthesis):